Dr. Doni explains the link between oxidative stress and DNA, and why it means that our health is in our own hands.

 Part 10 of Dr. Doni’s Series on Oxidative Stress

-This is called epigenetics, and the implication of it—that our health is in our own hands—makes me stop to catch my breath.
+The influence potential stresses have on our genes is called epigenetics, and the implication of it—that our health is in our own hands—makes me stop to catch my breath.

-As a naturopathic doctor for 16 years and a student of natural health for at least 15 years prior, I have always inherently believed that food and nutrients could influence our health.
+As a naturopathic doctor for close to 20 years and a student of natural health for at least 15 years prior, I have always inherently believed that food and nutrients could influence our health.
 In fact, this is what led me, at a young age, to study nutrition and then to apply to naturopathic medical school—because I believed that food is medicine.
 And I learned that from my parents.

 My father is a pharmacist and my mother is a teacher.
 They both taught me from my earliest childhood that what I ate—and the vitamins I took—would affect my health now and in the future.
 That drinking a soda or eating cereal would make it more likely that I would be unwell, and that if I could make a choice now that would improve my health later, that was a choice I should want to make.
 I’m sure that many of you learned that same thing.